CommunityHiQ/Frends.Community.AWS/README.md

 See [Building](#building).

 ## Building
-Download source from GitLab, create nuget packagage using nuspec-file.
+Download source from GitHub and restore external AWS API-library nuget references, build solution and create nuget packagage using nuspec-file.
 Upload nuget package to FRENDS4-solution.

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.